adaum01/Function_Plotter/README.md

 # Function_Plotter
+Developed during Spring 2021 Semester - 1st project for course
-Writes a graphical representation of functions to terminal- Project 1 - Spring 2021
+Writes a graphical representation of functions to terminal